PelionIoT/mbed-cloud-sdk-java/examples/tutorials/My first desktop app.md

 > gradle run

 /*
-It is possible to output more logging by the line concerning the logger implementation in 'build.gradle' by the following.
+It is possible to output more logging by replacing the line concerning the logger implementation in 'build.gradle' by the following.
 */

 compile 'org.slf4j:slf4j-simple:1.7.25'